Call for Applications

 Up to eight fellowships will be awarded for the 2018-2019 academic year.
 Each fellowship includes:

-- The establishment of mentoring relationships with senior scholars in the field of educational anthropology, including face-to-face meetings at the Annual AAA Meetings in November 2017.
+- The establishment of mentoring relationships with senior scholars in the field of educational anthropology, including face-to-face meetings at the Annual AAA Meeting in November 2018.

 - Participation in a professional learning community with the new cohort and previous presidential fellows and mentors.

-- An expectation that the Fellow will contribute to CAE activities and initiatives in the future.
+- An intention that the Fellows will contribute to CAE activities and initiatives in the future.

-ELIGIBILITY: The fellowship is open to junior scholars who will have completed their doctoral degrees by August 2017 but no earlier than 2014.
+Eligibility: Educational anthropologists who have completed their doctoral degrees by August 2018 and no earlier than 2015.
+International scholars are welcomed.
 Scholars from underrepresented groups and institutions are especially encouraged to apply.

 - Updated curriculum vita.

-- One letter of reference and the names/contact information of 2 additional referees.
+- One letter of reference and the names of 2 additional referees.